-The AAFP continues to observe and respond to the ongoing development of retail clinics in America.
+The AAFP continues to engage and respond to the ongoing development of retail clinics in America.
 While retail clinics may provide a limited scope of health care services for patients, this can ultimately lead to fragmentation of the patient’s health care unless it is coordinated with the patient’s primary care physician’s office.

 Furthermore, retail clinics are not the only source of convenient care available for patients today.
 The overwhelming majority of family physicians offer same-day scheduling in their practice and roughly half of all family physicians have extended office hours for patients to seek care.
 This easy access, combined with the adoption of the principles of patient-centered care, allow family physicians to provide care that is highly convenient while avoiding overall fragmentation of care.